 - Monitor your health for symptoms of COVID-19

 - Arrange to have someone pick up essentials like groceries or medication for you

 - Stay in a private place like your yard or balcony if you go outside for fresh air

 - Keep a distance of at least 2 arms lengths (approximately 2 metres) from others

-You can take public transportation to get to your place of self-isolation after you arrive in Canada, but you must not stop on the way home and practice physical (social) distancing at all times.
+Where possible, use only private transportation such as a private vehicle to reach your place of quarantine.
+If you must take public transportation to get to your place of self-isolation after you arrive in Canada, you must not stop on the way home and practice physical (social) distancing at all times.

 - Call Peterborough Public Health at 705-743-1000 between

 - Monday to Friday: 8:30 a.m. to 4:30 p.m.